richard-G/killer-sudoku/README.md

 ### `ks_solver.py`
 Solves generated KS puzzles and gives number of possible solutions.
 For a KS puzzle to be valid, there should exist a unique solution.

+### WIP

+This is a work in progress.
+There are still several tasks that need to be completed before this program can successfully generate valid, unique KS puzzles of varying difficulty.

+Notably, using brute-force recursion to solve killer sudoku puzzles is inefficient and sometimes runs indefinitely while trying to solve the puzzle.
+Heuristics for solving KS puzzles need to be implemented to improve this process.